What is psychodynamic psychotherapy and psychoanalysis?

 What is cognitive behavioral therapy?

-This form of therapy is focused on your current thoughts, behavior and ways of relating to others rather than on your early childhood experiences.
-The patient is helped to identify distorted thinking and resulting maladaptive behaviors, and direction on how to change this thinking.
-Cognitive therapy helps the patient learn effective tools and skills that help change the way you think, feel and behave.
-Cognitive-behavioral therapy is action-oriented and helps you to gain competence and confidence in dealing with real-life issues.
+This form of therapy is focused on the distortions in those thoughts that result in maladaptive behavior and ways of relating to others.
+While an examination of your childhood may occur, it is not the primary focus of therapy.
+Instead, those thoughts that are automatic and often self-defeating or irrational are identified, challenged and modified so that you have a more realistic interpretation of what you hear and how you react to communications and behaviors within your relationships and life.
+Cognitive behavioral therapy ultimately helps you learn effective tools and skills that help change the way you think, feel and behave.
+It is a more action-oriented approach and helps you to gain competence and confidence in dealing with real-life issues.

 What is EMDR?

 Eye Movement Desensitization and Reprocessing (EMDR) is a form of treatment that was originally designed to relieve the distress associated with traumatic memories.
 It employs the use of bilateral stimulation to create changes in the brain that have resulted from trauma.
 As these brain changes occur, and the trauma is processed and resolved on a physiological level, current day problems begin to dissolve and unexpected positive changes result.
 To see images of brain scans conducted pre and post-EMDR, please see http://www.emdrtraining.com/files/EMDR_AmenScans.pdf.

 Modalities of treatment include individual, group and family therapy, adolescents and adults.

 "There is nothing like returning to a place that remains unchanged to find the ways in which you yourself have altered." -Nelson Mandela

 Terry Jordan, LCSW, DCSW Psychotherapist 2001 S. Barrington Avenue Suite 202 West Los Angeles, CA 90025 email@example.com (310) 895-4848